marypiper/bcbio_single_cell_workflow/lessons/seurat_clustering_analysis.md

 ## Apply regression variables

+To run these regression steps outlined below, we have a [`clustering_regress.R`](../scripts/clustering_regress.R) script that can be run on O2.
+The scripts do not include the visualizations, but these can be included in the final report.

-Here we are regressing out variables of uninteresting variation, using the `vars.to.regress` argument in the `ScaleData()` function.
+In this step, we are regressing out variables of uninteresting variation, using the `vars.to.regress` argument in the `ScaleData()` function.
 When variables are defined in the `vars.to.regress` argument, [Seurat][] regresses them individually against each gene, then rescales and centers the resulting residuals.

 We generally recommend minimizing the effects of variable read count depth (`nUMI`) and mitochondrial gene expression (`mitoRatio`) as a standard first-pass approach.
 If the differences in mitochondrial gene expression represent a biological phenomenon that may help to distinguish cell clusters, then we advise not passing in `mitoRatio` here.